-During your treatment, you should only use fragance free and mild soap.
-So nothing on your hair like gel, or colouring.
-E45 cream is an excellent moisturizer to use on your skin, which may become burnt.
+During your treatment, you should only use fragrance-free and mild soap.
+There should also be nothing on your hair, like gel or colouring.
+E45 Cream is an excellent moisturiser to use on your skin, which may react.
+Any moisturiser without perfume or sodium lauryl sulphate (SLS) can be used.

 You will probably not feel any side effects for at least two weeks.
-Then in week three the following starts to happen:
+Then, in week three, the following will start to happen: